golang/tools/internal/mcp/design/design.md

-Following the terminology of the [spec](https://modelcontextprotocol.io/specification/2025-03-26/basic/transports#session-management), we call the logical connection between a client and server a "session".
+Following the terminology of the [spec](https://modelcontextprotocol.io/specification/2025-03-26/basic/transports#session-management), we call the logical connection between a client and server a "session."
 There must necessarily be a `ClientSession` and a `ServerSession`, corresponding to the APIs available from the client and server perspective, respectively.